Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 <a id="overview"></a>
 ## Overview

-This Solution consists of 6 playbooks (Logic Apps).
+This Solution contains two different **sub solutions** that consists of 9 playbooks (Logic Apps).
 Due to inconsistent naming of Logic Apps in Microsoft security products like Sentinel we will use the name playbooks instead of Logic Apps in this README.
+Depending on which **sub solution** that is chosen, follow the appropriate **readme**.
+This **readme** is for the recommended **Novel Identity Exposures** solution.
+For the **Identity** solution, see this [readme](v3/readme.md)

-The playbooks need to be installed in the following order: custom-connector, base playbooks and one of the search playbooks.
+The playbooks need to be installed in the following order: custom-connector, and one of the alert playbooks.

 <details>
 <summary>Expand playbook overview</summary>